FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 The Tags column adheres to the following requirements:

-* The Tags column MUST contain user-defined and provider-defined tags.
+* The Tags column MUST contain user-defined and/or provider-defined tags.
 * The Tags column MUST only contain finalized tags.
 * The Tags column MUST be in Key-Value Format.
 * A Tag without a specified value MUST have its value set to null.